 Therefore, a $B$-spectrum $X\in\spec_B$ is $\bq$-local (or rational) if and only if the fiberwise stable homotopy groups $\pi^{\rm st}(X^b)$ are $\bq$-vector spaces.
 Equivalently, for any $b\in B$, the spectrum $X^b\in\spec$ is rational, that is, stably equivalent to $X^b\wedge H\bq$. \end{definition}

 We will not need the following observation which is included only for completeness.

 \begin{rem} As in the classical non-parametrized setting, see \cite{bous} for the original reference, the rationalization of $\specb$ may be seen to be Quillen equivalent to a certain parametrized symmetric smashing \cite[\S2.3]{brau2}.
-As a consequence, rational parametrized spectra are, up to stable equivalence, symmetric parametrized spectra over $B$ whose fibres are rational Eilenberg-MacLane spectra with structures maps compatible with the parametrization \cite[Prop.~ 2.16]{brau2}. \end{rem}
+As a consequence, rational parametrized spectra are, up to stable equivalence, symmetric parametrized spectra over $B$ whose fibers are rational Eilenberg-MacLane spectra with structure maps compatible with the parametrization \cite[Prop.~ 2.16]{brau2}. \end{rem}